 Karly and Dana thank you so much for taking your time and sharing your experience and knowledge with me.
 It means a lot!

 I believe that all love is equal!
-To me, photography is a way to narrate unique love stories that make this world a little bit better place to live.
+To me, Wedding photography is a way to narrate unique love stories that make this world a little bit better place to live.

-If you want to learn more about about the LGBTQ community, I highly recommend the following sources:
+If you want to learn more about about the LGBTQIA community, I highly recommend the following sources:

 Follow me on Instagram for more images!

-This beautiful session at Feeder Flower Farm, Ontario was photographed by Monika from Everglow Photography.
+This beautiful session at Feeder Flower Farm, Ontario by Monika from Everglow Photography.
 Voted as Best Wedding Photographer in Toronto, Canada.